Congratulations Gina McCarthy, Our New U.S. EPA Administrator

 “There is much that remains to be done.
 In the next three years, we’re counting on EPA to finalize carbon limits for new and existing power plants — the largest sources of global warming pollution — as outlined in President Obama’s recently announced Climate Action Plan.
 In addition EPA must secure protections for all our waterways, ensuring safe drinking water for 117 million Americans, limiting pollution from development and factory farms.
 EPA must deal with the tremendous health and environmental threats from fracking and move ahead with other much-needed environmental initiatives.

-“I thank Senators Wyden and Merkley for voting to confirm Gina McCarthy’s appointment and am disappointed Senator Blunt voted against confirmation.
+“I thank Senator McCaskill for voting to confirm Gina McCarthy’s appointment and am disappointed Senator Blunt voted against confirmation.

-“Environment Oregon looks forward to working with EPA and its new chief to address our most pressing environmental challenges.”
+“Environment Missouri looks forward to working with EPA and its new chief to address our most pressing environmental challenges.”